MGelein/leaves-of-inguri/assets/dialogue/dialogue.md

 ```

 ## Conditions
 Anything between the conditional markers (`{}`) is parsed to a variable, operator and value.
 One exception is when checking for the existence of a global flag.
 In that case you could only provide the variable name, omitting the operand or value.
+Multiple conditions can be separated by `and` and `or` operations, with `and` taking precedence.

 The most obfuscated part is the way variable names get resolved.
 In order, to resolve, we check:
 1. If it's a special reserved name such as `health`
 2. The hero's effects.
 3. The quest state database
 4. The global variable database

-Ideally we should be able to add multiple conditions in one line, which is a feature on the roadmap.